Never allow your wanton desires to interfere with the basic needs and interests of others and live simply so others may simply live

 an e-newsletter about the movement to curb corporate influence in politics and restore our democracy

-We hope you enjoy this issue of Public Citizen's e-newsletter about the intersection of money and politics.
-This is part of the campaign we developed following the disastrous Supreme Court decision in Citizens United v.
-Federal Election Commission, which allows corporations to spend unlimited amounts supporting or attacking political candidates.
-We'll update you regularly with select news stories and blog posts, legislative developments and ways to get involved.
+“Money and Democracy Update” is Public Citizen’s weekly e-newsletter about the intersection of money and politics.
+It is part of our ongoing campaign to track the results of — and ultimately overturn — the U.S. Supreme Court’s reckless decision in Citizens United v.
+Federal Election Commission, which allows for-profit corporations to spend unlimited amounts of money to support or attack political candidates.
+We’ll update you regularly with select news stories and blog posts, legislative developments and ways to get involved.